Senza una decisione da parte dei governi sul glifosato, la Commissione europea ha prolungato l’autorizzazione all’uso dell’erbicida per altri 18 mesi.

 The International Rebellion took place in 60 cities around the world between 7 and 20 October 2019.
-Extinction Rebellion activists tell their stories from London, the heart of the radical, nonviolent environmental movement, in a video.
+Extinction Rebellion activists tell their stories from London, at the heart of the radical, nonviolent environmental movement.

 The message Emmanuel Macron had sent on climate change started circulating (again) after his election as French president.
 Here’s the video.

 Manu Chao has released a new song, Seeds for Freedom, dedicated to the fight of famers and the Monsanto Tribunal against the agrochemical giant.

 An inconvenient sequel: truth to power è il nuovo documentario di Al Gore dopo Una scomoda verità.
 Il trailer ufficiale è finalmente disponibile.

 La sequenza, contenuta in un episodio della serie della Bbc Planet Earth II, è già ritenuta una delle scene più belle nella storia dei documentari.